VenexGit/DeepGuard/README.md

 ## Disclaimer

-Energized Protection Block Lists are basically `blacklists` files to block access to domains.
+MultiBlock Block Lists are basically `blacklists` files to block access to domains.
 If you don't know how it works, then please try this at your own risk.
 I or any of our team won't be responsible for any damage or loss.
 Never forget to make backup.

 ## License